JustinBraben/Crawler/docs/TechnicalDocument.md

 -   Consistent naming conventions for variables, functions, and classes
 -   Use of `auto` keyword to improve code readability and maintainability
 -   Organize code using namespaces and folder structure
+-   Regular code reviews and refactoring to maintain code quality

+By using an Entity Component System (ECS) architecture for the "Dungeon Explorer" game, you will be able to create a flexible and efficient game engine that allows entities to have any number of specified components.
+Systems will control how these entities behave, resulting in a highly modular and adaptable game structure.